progress bar

 United Airlines

-I am the lead designer for United’s “Shopping” / “Revenue” experiences across desktop and mobile app.
-I successfully introduced new forms of payment that accounted for an estimated $250 million in revenues, I also led the initiative to overhaul “Reshop” (the process where customers can change their current flights).
-Lastly, I led the design for a new benefit initiative with our partner JP Morgan Chase (revenue facing).
+I am the lead designer for United’s “Shopping” and “Revenue” experiences across desktop and mobile app.
+I successfully introduced new forms of payment that accounted for an estimated $250 million in revenues.
+I also led the initiative to overhaul “Reshop” (the process where customers can change their current flights).
+Lastly, I led the design for a new benefit initiative with our partner JP Morgan Chase.

 The role: